329162516/medprompt/README.md

 # MEDPrompt : Collection of healthcare-inspired prompts for Large Language Models (LLMs) ✍️

 ## About
 Prompt engineering is the process of designing and constructing effective prompts for LLMs.
-The goal of prompt engineering is to provide the LLM with the necessary information and context to generate accurate and relevant responses. **MEDPrompt** is a user-contributed collection of prompts for medical applications.
+The goal of prompt engineering is to provide the LLM with the necessary information and context to generate accurate and relevant responses. **MEDPrompt** is a user-contributed collection of prompts and [Guardrails](https://docs.getguardrails.ai/) for medical applications.
 WIP, User contributions are highly appreciated!

 ### FHIR Flattening Templates
 This repository includes templates for converting FHIR resources into a text representation that can be injected into an LLM prompt.
 Only relevant information is extracted from the resource with simple transformations using helper functions.
 [See this example usage](/tests/test_fhir_observation_v1.py).
 Below is the logical architecture for an end-to-end system using these templates 🚒 (Work in progress).